• Skip to primary navigation

 • First, you will need to soak your cashews if you don't have a high-powered blender like a Vitamix.
 Soak the cashews in a bowl filled with water overnight or 8 hours, drain and rinse and proceed.

-• Starting with just 1 teaspoon cumin, add everything to your blender and blend until smooth and creamy.
+• Add everything to your blender and blend until smooth and creamy.
 Taste and add any more salt if desired.
 I found the amount to be just perfect, based on the acidity that came from my salsa, but you may need to adjust.

 • Add the sauce to a small pot and turn the heat to low.
 Cook for about 5 minutes, just until it's thickened up some.
 You will notice it thickening.
 Whisk occasionally along the sides, so it doesn't stick too much.
 Don't really walk away while cooking it, as it cooks quickly.
 Don't worry if it sticks a little, you can always smooth it back out.
 It's important to cook it on low heat because if it's too high, the cheese will get too thick and turn crusty.
 About 5 minutes should do it.